Leopard coral grouper: Reproduction

-Lifecycle
+Life cycle

 Like most reef fish, coral trout have a larval stage where the eggs and larvae develop within the water column, allowing them to disperse to nearby reefs.
 Fertilisation takes place after spawning; the fertilised eggs float just below the water surface.
 The incubation period for coral trout eggs is unknown, but may be around 20 to 45 hours (the incubation period in related species).
 The newly hatched larvae are not very well developed and obtain nutrients from a yolk sac.
-As the develop, their spines, fins, gut, and other internal organs develop, as do their senses.
+As they develop, their spines, fins, gut, and other internal organs develop, as do their senses.
 Eventually, the yolk sac is completely absorbed and the larvae begin to see and catch their own prey.

 The fastest period of growth in coral trout occurs in the first three years of life.
 The average daily growth of newly settled juveniles has been measured at 0.81 mm per day.
 This means they reach close to 14 cm in the first 6 months.
 Growth rates of coral trout are variable; every age class has a wide range of sizes.
 To estimate growth, the age and size of a fish must be determined.
 Most commonly, the growth of fish is measured by collecting individuals of varying sizes, measuring their length, and determining their age by the otoliths.
 Recent research at Bramble Reef has found that common coral trout (P. leopardus) reaches a maximum age of 16 years.